 Gingivitis can often be treated through a professional cleaning of the teeth and gums along with a more consistent daily routine.
 Brushing after every meal and snack, flossing morning and night, and adding an antibacterial mouthwash – sometimes in prescription form – may be all it takes to treat this type of gum disease.
 Periodontitis will, however, necessitate a more advanced approach.

 To treat periodontitis, our Glendale dentist will need to first assess how advanced the disease has become.
 Depending on the specifics of your infection, periodontal treatment may include laser therapy to eliminate bacteria, shrink pockets of infection around teeth, and stimulate healthy tissue growth.
 These benefits become more difficult to achieve the longer periodontitis is allowed to progress.
 Your best chance for the complete elimination of gum disease is swift treatment.

 The easiest way to prevent gum disease is maintaining a good oral health routine.
 This should include:

 - Brushing your teeth with a soft bristled toothbrush after every meal and snack

 - Flossing twice a day

 - Visiting our Glendale office every six month for cleanings and examinations

 Preventive visits should occur biannually to help protect against untreated disease, infection, decay, and similar oral health concerns.
 When caught early, nearly all of these can be treated with little to no problem.
 Allowed to progress however, even the smallest of issues can become a significant problem.

-If you are overdue for a dental examination, call Glendale Dentist Dr. Donald Wilcox at 602-978-1790 to schedule an appointment today.
-Dr. Wilcox provides general, preventative, restorative, and cosmetic dentistry services to men and women living in Phoenix, Scottsdale, Tempe, Peoria, and all surrounding areas of Arizona.
+If you are overdue for a dental examination, call our Glendale Dentist at 602.734.0050 to schedule an appointment today.
+Dr. Tenney provides general, preventative, restorative, and cosmetic dentistry services to men and women living in Phoenix, Scottsdale, Tempe, Peoria, and all surrounding areas of Arizona.